Intro to Habit Formation

 computer brain, an intro to habit formation

-For me, Duhigg’s book was quite literally a revelation.
-I viewed myself and the world differently after reading it, and even wrote my own slim, guerilla-style guide to the habit formation process called New Habits, New You.
-It is for sale on Amazon.
+For many, myself included, Duhigg’s book was a revelation.
+It inspired me to write my own slim, guerilla-style guide to habits, called New Habits, New You, on sale now on Amazon.

 habit books

 New Habits, New You describes the”brain hack” readers can use to create any habit they want.
 This brain hack is simply the habit loop given a sexier title.
 Of course, the habit loop, popularized by Duhigg, is an actual brain hack, and a pretty impressive one.
 But primarily it is a heuristic, a useful simplification of the brain’s habit formation process that has helped spread the concepts and mechanics involved broadly, at the expense of getting some of the details wrong.
 I think that’s okay.
 We are at the phase now in this learning process where people with less reach but more knowledge chime in and make the necessary corrections.
-Thank you, YouTube guy, for the seriously excellent video on habit formation below.
+For instance, the very smart gentleman in the below video.